Consensys/surya/RELEASING.md

 git push --follow-tags origin master
 ```

-After this, the version in the `develop` branch should be manually increased and committed.
+After this, the a commit merging the `master` branch with the `develop` one should be made.

-e.g.: if the `master` branch version was changed to `v1.2.3`, then the new `develop` branch version to be committed should read `v1.2.4`
+e.g.: if the `master` branch version was changed to `v1.2.3`, then the new `develop` branch version to be committed should read `v1.2.3`, too.
+Travis will automatically increase it to the new `v1.2.4-dev.0`.